dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Most of the query parameters mentioned in event querying and reading section above are valid here.
-However, since the grid to be returned comes with specific set of columns that apply to all rows (events), it is mandatory to specifiy a program stage.
+However, since the grid to be returned comes with specific set of columns that apply to all rows (events), it is mandatory to specify a program stage.
 It is not possible to mix events from different programs or program stages in the return.

 Returning events from a single program stage, also opens up for new